 The retina is the clear tissue in the back of the eye, which helps you see the images that are focused on it by the cornea and the lens.
 Retinal detachment is a separation of that light-sensitive membrane from its supporting layers.
 When the retina becomes detached, bleeding from area blood vessels may cloud the inside of the eye, which is normally filled with vitreous fluid.
 Central vision becomes severely affected if the macula, the part of the retina responsible for fine vision, becomes detached.

-The most common cause of retinal detachments are a tear or hole in the retina.
+The most common cause of retinal detachments is a tear or hole in the retina.
 Eye fluids may leak through this opening, causing the retina to separate from the underlying tissues, much like a bubble under wallpaper.
 This is most often caused by a condition called posterior vitreous detachment.
 However, it may also be caused by trauma and very bad nearsightedness.
 A family history of retinal detachment also increases your risk.

 Another type of retinal detachment is called tractional detachment.
 This is often seen in people who have uncontrolled diabetes, have had previous retinal surgery, or have chronic inflammation.